wblanken/KennySpriteSheetImporter/README.md

 ## Usage

+Download and extract KennySpriteSlice.7z to get a .exe of the project.

 Run: `python main.py` or if installed as bellow: `Scripts\main.exe`

 *Note: if using a virtualenv, activate the environment before running the .py file*